tinalexander/tinalexander.github.io/pages/2023/10-october.md

 > The genetic testing did not suggest a specific geographic origin for the parasite in the Texas case.
 It also showed that the Texas case was not a genetic match to the cluster of cases in Florida.

-## CDC officials at ACL event on COVID-19 vaccines
+## CDC officials at ACL webinar on COVID-19 vaccines

 - **Source:** [webinar](https://view.connect.hhs.gov/?qs=164a944f4257da2961145e64d2c17b0438231c0b2c2253a051ecec286b7a0ea6f308ea0ebd2b2f6d62e6e98cfb246bab1e2448237ae50220dea3c53837e9e96b0b4497015304f34fcd98147ba55a364c) by Administration for Community Living
 - **Date:** broadcasted October 5, 2023